xebia-functional/nine-cards-backend/endpoints.md

 The response status can be one of the following:
 * `200 OK` if the request could be performed.
 * `401 Unauthorized` if there is a [client authentication failure](#client-authentication-failure).
-* `404 NotFound` if there is no collection whose public identifier is the `collectionId` given in a path param.

 #### List of collections by category